TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

             '*' => 'default',
         ];

-    You can set a different transport for a specific message, for example:
+    You can set a different transport for a specific message (additional to the above), for example:

     ..  code-block:: php